 rainbow

-The appearance of a rainbow after a storm is breathtaking.
-Reading children's books about rainbows will help little ones develop an appreciation for nature's beauty.
-The arches look like they are created by an artist high above the clouds, eliciting a sense of wonder, awe, and mystery.
+Rainbow arches look like they are created by an artist high above the clouds, eliciting a sense of wonder, awe, and mystery.
 Their perfect formation looks like a creation by use of a compass.
 And the colors, sometimes pale and pastel and other times rich and vibrant, reflect a moody and emotional sky that rivals work found in the world's greatest museums.
-Nature lovers will adore bringing all of this beautiful color inside with these adorable rainbow gifts for kids of all ages.
+Kids who are fascinated with their beauty and magic will love learning all kinds of amazing facts about rainbows.

 rainbow

+The appearance of a rainbow after a storm is breathtaking.
+Reading children's books about rainbows will help little ones develop an appreciation for this incredible phenomenon.
+Nature lovers will adore bringing all of this beautiful color inside with these adorable rainbow gifts for kids of all ages.
 Next time you witness this colorful formation in the sky with a child, you can also talk about how climate change will continue to impact the frequency of these apparitions.
-In the meantime, here are some incredible facts about rainbows kids will find fascinating.
+In the meantime, here are some incredible facts about rainbows, including the science behind how and why they form, that kids will find fascinating.

 "Regn" means rain and "boga" signifies anything that is bent or arched.
 Rainbows are arched because they reflect light from the spherical shape of the sun.